Individual Card Ordering Intro

 If “int_ship=false”, enter price with postage.
 If “int_ship=true”, enter price without postage.
 Leave blank to not display price until payment (for “pay_on_checkout=true”).

-Example code with all parameters
+Example code with optional parameters

 Note: It does not matter in what order the parameters are listed.